-Circumstances when deduction from a special payment should not be made
+When a deduction should not be made

-151. An overpayment or overprovision of benefit should not be deducted from a special payment where this would leave the person with an outstanding debt that arose because of maladministration on the part of the Department.
+173. An overpayment or overprovision of benefit/child maintenance should not be deducted from a special payment where this would leave the person with an outstanding debt that arose because of maladministration on the part of the Department.

 A customer has been overpaid benefit as a result of a Departmental error, which has continued over a period of years.
 He had no reason to suspect that he was not receiving the correct amount and made financial commitments based on his benefit amount.
 When the error was discovered, and benefit was reduced back to the actual entitlement, the customer advised that he was now left with a debt for a car loan which he could no longer meet.
-As he had altered his circumstances as a result of our maladministration (see paragraph 108) a special payment can be considered for the loan costs.
+As he had altered his circumstances as a result of our maladministration (see paragraph 132) a special payment can be considered for the loan costs.
 If we were to offset the overprovision with the special payment, the customer would still be left with the debt.